VeraVisions/nuclide/README.md

-# OpenCS
+# FreeCS
-Open-Source implementation of CS running on FTE QuakeWorld
+Open-Source implementation of Counter-Strike running on the FTE QuakeWorld engine.

 # Goals
 The goal of this project is to provide an open-source implementation of Counter-Strike 1.5.